-Minnesota is known for being the land of lakes, with almost 10,000 glorious lakes and 140 waterfalls which are an ultimate source of attraction for nature enthusiasts.
-People come from far and wide to enjoy hiking, fishing, camping, and camping.
+Minnesota is known for being the land of lakes, with more than 10,000 glorious lakes and 140 waterfalls which are an ultimate source of attraction for nature enthusiasts.
+People come to enjoy these waterfalls which offer hiking, fishing, camping, and camping.
 If you also want to take a step back and marvel at the gorgeous waterfalls of Minnesota, the following places are all the affirmation you need.

 There are various waterfalls in Minnesota where along with taking in all the serenity of the environment, you can enjoy activities like biking, hiking, skiing, fishing, camping, and many more.
 Based on whatever pleases you the best, you can pick the waterfall you want to visit the most from the list below.